Replacement Windows

 What is an Awning Window?

-Awning windows are typically horizontal and they swing open outward, so the sash (the pane of glass) is away from the house.
-They can swing open from the top or bottom.
-When they open from the top, their position is similar to an awning.
-Although they can be installed in any area of your home, they’re commonly seen in basements, bathrooms, and kitchens.
+Awning windows are typically horizontal and open outward, so the window pane, or sash, swings away from the house.
+These windows can open from the top or bottom; when opened from the top, their position is similar to an awning (hence the name).
+Although awning windows can be installed in any area of your home, they’re typically seen in basements, bathrooms and kitchens.

 What is a Hopper Window?

 You may have read that awning windows are more energy-efficient than hopper windows.
-While this may be true for other manufacturers, Window World is proud to offer energy-efficient windows in both styles!
-With a multi-chambered frame and insulated glass, you can enjoy all the money-saving energy efficiency benefits of other window styles.
+While this may be true for other manufacturers, Window World of Jersey Coast is proud to offer energy-efficient windows in both styles!
+With a multi-chambered frame and insulated glass, you can enjoy all the green benefits of other window styles, no matter which one you select.

 Advantages of Awning Windows

-Because they open outward, you can leave awning windows open in almost any weather.
-The sash will shield the window from rainfall, allowing you to enjoy fresh air no matter what.
-Don’t try this with hopper windows, though.
-The inward opening practically invites rain and debris inside.
+One of the main advantages of awning windows is that they open outward, allowing you to leave them open in almost any weather.
+The sash will shield your home’s interior from rainfall, allowing you to enjoy fresh air no matter what.
+Don’t try this with hopper windows, though—the inward opening practically invites rain and debris inside.

 Disadvantages of Awning Windows

-Awning windows can be difficult to clean, especially if they’re up high on a wall.
+Awning windows can be difficult to clean, especially if they’re installed high on an exterior wall.
 Because they don’t open completely, you’ll need to clean your awning windows from inside and outside.
-In addition, the partial opening also means they don’t provide as much ventilation as hopper windows.
+In addition, the partial opening means they don’t provide as much ventilation as hopper windows.

 Advantages of Hopper Windows

-As we mentioned, hopper windows allow more fresh air and ventilation because you can open them completely.
+Hopper windows can open completely, allowing more fresh air and ventilation than awning windows.
 For the same reason, they’re much easier to clean.
 You can open the window and clean the inside and outside without having to go outside.

 Disadvantages of Hopper Windows

-Hopper windows can’t be installed in tight spaces or close to a perpendicular wall.
-If you do install one, you’ll have to be mindful of the area in front of it.
-You’ll also have to find a different place for tall furniture like bookshelves or grandfather clocks.
+As previously mentioned, hopper windows can’t be installed in tight spaces or close to a perpendicular wall.
+If you do install one, you’ll have to be mindful of the interior space directly in front of it.

 Find Your Perfect Windows at Window World Jersey Coast